Bringing product thinking to Medicaid's data systems

 The solution

-We designed a transformation approach that combined immediate diagnostic work with long-term capability building.
-Starting with maturity assessments across the MACBIS portfolio, we benchmarked each system’s capabilities in product management, agile delivery, and data practices.
-The assessments gave CMCS leadership a clear picture of where each system stood relative to modern standards and identified the highest-leverage gaps to address first.
+We designed a transformation approach that paired immediate diagnostic work with long-term capability building.
+Before fixing any one system, we measured all of them against modern standards.
+Maturity assessments benchmarked each system’s capabilities in product management, agile delivery, and data practices.
+The assessments gave CMCS leadership a clear picture of where each system stood — and identified the highest-leverage gaps to address first.

-With that baseline established, we tackled the portfolio’s most fundamental structural problem.
-We introduced a product-based approach to managing systems, shifting teams from thinking in terms of siloed projects to owning outcomes.
-This meant defining product visions and strategies for individual systems, establishing objectives and key results (OKRs) tied to organizational goals, and introducing tools like product canvases, agile roadmaps, and product health checks so teams could manage their work with greater clarity and accountability.
+The portfolio’s real problem wasn’t any single system — it was the absence of product ownership across them.
+We introduced a product-based approach to managing systems, shifting teams from siloed projects to outcome ownership.
+That meant defining product visions and strategies for individual systems, setting objectives and key results (OKRs) tied to organizational goals, and introducing tools like product canvases, agile roadmaps, and product health checks.
+Teams could now manage their work with greater clarity and accountability.

-To understand how the portfolio actually functioned as a whole, we conducted a service design engagement that mapped the full MACBIS ecosystem — revealing how users moved across systems, where handoffs broke down, and where critical gaps existed in the end-to-end experience.
-This mapping work surfaced integration opportunities that weren’t visible when each system was managed in isolation.
+Mapping the ecosystem surfaced integration opportunities invisible from inside any single system.
+A service design engagement mapped the full MACBIS ecosystem, revealing how users moved across systems, where handoffs broke down, and where critical gaps existed in the end-to-end experience.

-These diagnostic and structural changes were reinforced by a shared foundation for how teams worked.
-We facilitated the co-creation of a playbook that established shared principles for modern digital and data practices across CMCS.
-We then invested heavily in coaching, training, and hands-on capacity building — working directly with teams to adopt the new practices rather than handing them a document and walking away.
-The goal was to make the transformation self-sustaining: teams that could continue improving on their own, not teams dependent on external consultants.
+These structural changes were reinforced by a shared foundation for how teams worked.
+We led the co-creation of a playbook of modern digital and data practices across CMCS.
+Sustainable transformation meant CMCS teams had to drive it themselves, not depend on us.
+We worked directly with teams to adopt the new practices rather than handing them a document and walking away.
+The goal: teams that could keep improving on their own.

 The results